 Major TJ Ryan Foundation Research papers are linked from the right hand side of this home page.

-'The government changed the Minerals and Energy Resources Act on Tuesday (9.9.14) to remove the right to object to smaller mining projects under the guise of reducing green tape but at five minutes to midnight added another amendment that extended the changes to all mining projects statewide.
-The changes give the power of decision to a single man, the Coordinator General at whose whim the community’s right to question the environmental impact of massive new mines projects, like those in the Galilee Basin will now rest.'
-(Lock the Gate Alliance report)
+'The government changed the Minerals and Energy Resources Act on Tuesday (9.9.14) to remove the right to object to smaller mining projects - under the guise of reducing green tape - but just before midnight added an amendment to extend the changes to all Queensland mining projects.

 Cartoon from Smile, It's Joh's Place 1982, reproduced by kind permission of artist, Alan Moir